worldwise001/worldwise001.github.com/pubs.md

 permalink: /pubs/
 ---

-I like speaking, and less so writing!
+I like speaking, and less so writing.
 Feel free to reach out if you are looking for speakers on security or privacy engineering!

 Note: I will NOT sit on Yet Another Diversity Panel.

+### bio

+Sarah is an engineer on a privacy engineering team at Square.
+Her background includes 4+ years of industry experience in security/privacy infrastructure design and engineering, and 4 years of academic privacy research.
+She has a variety of speaking experience; highlights including organizing and presenting a 300+ person CTF workshop at Grace Hopper, and a series of funny lightning talks on infrastructure security and privacy challenges.

+She also has given talks as a hologram, and in general never takes herself seriously.

+She can be followed for cats and tech madness on Twitter: @worldwise001.

 ### talk list